 Feel free to supply your point of view to your own kids.
 In fact, that's your job as a parent.
 We have no vested interest in whether your kids grow up to be creationists or evolutionists or whatever.

 We do present the theory of evolution and the standard age of the earth in the units, but we also point out weaknesses and problems, not just in these two areas, but in many areas of science.
 We're a little irreverent about science.
 We love it, but understand that it's not infallible.
 We encourage you and your kids to question everything.
 Because its only after you've realized that everything you thought you knew might be wrong, that you can really know what you believe.

 Science books tend to be especially hard to find for all ages.
 Very few people write interesting books about science; almost no one writes about chemistry.
 You'll want to have a science encyclopedia on hand to fill in the blanks when there's nothing at the library.

 Home Science Tools

 Many of the science experiments use just household items, but sometimes we recommend chemicals, dissections kits, and things like that.
-You can get pretty much everything science from Home Science Tools.
+You can get any of the science supplies we use from Home Science Tools.